AfzalivE/ComposeMetricsPlugin/README.md

-# Kotlin Warning Baseline Gradle Plugin
+# Compose Metrics Gradle Plugin

 This plugin adds tasks to control kotlin warnings in the project with the help of baseline or without it.
 Typical usage of the plugin would be checking that PR doesn't introduce new warnings (for example [github action](.github/workflows/warning-check.yml)) or running it locally to catch new deprecations after dependencies update.